-Though the sceptics have been proven wrong, a fact underlined by McLaren's woeful form - or lack of it - in 2013, and Lewis clearly is able to flourish away from Woking, there remains that nagging feeling that he is not doing all that he could.
+Though the sceptics have been proven wrong, a fact underlined by McLaren's woeful form - or lack of it - in 2013, and Lewis was clearly able to flourish away from Woking, there remained that nagging feeling that he was not doing all that he could.

-In an editorial piece Pitpass editor Chris Balfe took Lewis' management to task concerned that a talent as blindingly obvious as it is might eventually walk away from F1 with that sole title.
-Be it his on-off relationship with pop singer Nicole Scherzinger or tweeting pictures of his dogs, Lewis rarely appears as fully focussed as the likes of Vettel, Alonso or Raikkonen.
+In an editorial piece Pitpass editor Chris Balfe took Lewis' management to task concerned that a talent as blindingly obvious as his might eventually walk away from F1 with that sole title.
+Citing his much-publicised on-off relationship with pop singer Nicole Scherzinger and his tweeting of pictures of his dogs, Balfe claimed Lewis rarely appeared as fully focussed as the likes of Vettel, Alonso or Raikkonen.

 As good as Lewis is on the track, according to this article from Central Contracts you wouldn't want to be stuck in a car with him - view article here.